AlibabaCloudDocs/ecs/intl.en-US/API Reference/Disk/CreateDiskReplicaPair.md

 To use ABSR to replicate data between disks, you must call the CreateDiskReplicaPair operation to create a replication relationship, and then call the [StartDiskReplicaPair](~~209199~~) operation to start the relationship.

 Before you can create a replication relationship for a primary disk, you must create a secondary disk in the destination region.
 The secondary disk must have the same specifications and capacity as the primary disk.
-You can call the [DescribeDisks](~~25514~~) operation to query the specifications and capacity of the primary disk, and call the [CreateDisk](~~25513~~)operation to create the secondary disk in the destination region.
+You can call the [DescribeDisks](~~25514~~) operation to query the specifications and capacity of the primary disk, and call the [CreateDisk](~~25513~~) operation to create the secondary disk in the destination region.

 ## Debugging